isomerpages/nlb-learning/pages/Partners.md

 ---
 NLB and Nanyang Polytechnic (NYP) are partnering to co-develop the various learning focus areas - Digital, Career, Sustainability, Arts, Wellness, Science, Reading and Singapore.
 NYP will also introduce free taster programmes at public libraries, starting from November 2021.

-Check out the schedule below, and look out for more programmes to be introduced soon.
+Check out the schedule below, and look out for more programmes to be introduced soon!

 <hr>
 <style type="text/css">